Conformal field theory on the plane: Exercises

-\begin{exo}[Logarithmic conformal field theory] ~ Consider a finite-dimensional vector space $E$ with a linear action of $L_0$, and the representation $R=U(\mathfrak{V}^+)E$ of the Virasoro algebra obtained by assuming $L_{n>0}E=0$.
-Assume that $R$ is indecomposable but reducible: what does this mean for the action of $L_0$ on $E$, and the corresponding matrix?
-Let $V_v(z)$ be the field which corresponds to a vector $v\in E$: write the global Ward identities for correlation functions of such fields, and prove
+\begin{exo}[Logarithmic conformal field theory] ~ Consider a finite-dimensional vector space $E$ with a linear action of $L_0$, and the representation $\mathcal{R}=U(\mathfrak{V}^+)E$ of the Virasoro algebra obtained by assuming $L_{n>0}E=0$. \begin{enumerate} \item Assume that $\mathcal{R}$ is indecomposable but reducible: what does this mean for the action of $L_0$ on $E$, and the corresponding matrix? \item Let $V_v(z)$ be the field that corresponds to a vector $v\in E$: write the global Ward identities for correlation functions of such fields, and prove

-Compare the three-point function $\left\langle \prod_{i=1}^3 V_{v_i}(z_i)\right\rangle$ with the three-point function \eqref{fzzz} of primary fields.
-In the simplest example when $E$ is two-dimensional, show that the three-point function involves not only powers of $z_{ij}$, but also logarithms.
-Finally, cite an example of a reducible Verma module, and conclude that a conformal field theory can involve indecomposable, reducible representations without being logarithmic. \end{exo}
+\item Compare the three-point function $\left\langle \prod_{i=1}^3 V_{v_i}(z_i)\right\rangle$ with the three-point function of primary fields \eqref{fzzz}.
+In the simplest case where $E$ is two-dimensional, show that the three-point function involves not only powers of $z_{ij}$, but also logarithms. \item Cite an example of a reducible Verma module, and conclude that a conformal field theory can involve indecomposable, reducible representations without being logarithmic. \end{enumerate} \end{exo}